rajesh-gadre/team_tasks_streamlit/documentation/user_guide.md

 Your profile information is displayed in the sidebar, including:
 - Your name
-- Your profile picture (if available from Google)
+- Your profile picture (if available)

 ### 6.2 Logging Out